-An employee app that reaches everyone – regardless of their location or mobile device, has the potential to not only improve but transform the everyday lives of frontline workers.
+An employee communication app that reaches everyone – regardless of their location or mobile device, has the potential to not only improve but transform the everyday lives of frontline workers.
 This is especially true during times of crisis like the one we are experiencing right now with the COVID-19 global pandemic.
-But how do you launch a new employee comms platform under lockdown?
+But how do you launch a new employee engagement platform under lockdown?

-When you have thousands of employees who are dispersed in remote locations, with contrasting differences in culture and language, launching a digital employee comms platform can be challenging.
+When you have thousands of employees who are dispersed in remote locations, with contrasting differences in culture and language, launching a digital employee communication platform can be challenging.
 Under normal circumstances we would recommend on-site activations to drive user adoption and uptake.
 Under lockdown however, success can still be achieved – the process just needs to look a little different.

 Launching under Lockdown

 Department Heads play a vital role as they are a respected and trusted source of information among their teams.
 Under lockdown, HODs need to share the message, information, instructions and download link with their team members in order to establish a waterfall effect in the organisation.
 Incentivise and encourage registrations with competitions and giveaways such as airtime and retail vouchers.
-Announce the winners on the platform to encourage further uptake through word of mouth.
-Surprise and delight employees with rewards for app activity such as completing a form, updating contact information, viewing content and engaging in the social feed.
+Announce the winners on the employee communication app to encourage further uptake through word of mouth.
+Surprise and delight employees with rewards for employee engagement mobile app activity such as completing a form, updating contact information, viewing content and engaging in the social feed.
 Create gifs that employees can share virally via existing platforms and whatsapp groups.
 Send emailers and digital collateral to desk-based employees, and prepare printed collateral that can be used onsite when employees return to work.

-What happens on launch day is in fact just one factor that influences the overall success of the platform launch.
+What happens on launch day is in fact just one factor that influences the overall success of the employee communication platform launch.
 Having successfully registered more than 600 000 employees for our clients, we’ve collected these learnings to create the following helpful how-to guide.
 The process begins right at the start of the journey, and follows the steps outlined below.

 Before the launch date is even an asterisk on the calendar, begin with scoping sessions to identify and understand the business case.
 This process involves asking key questions such as: